 The over \$490 million estimate for this project is severely understated, given LA Metro tunnelling and excavation costs at similar project lengths ranging from \$1-7 billion.
 The project must also address funding instability and sourcing, given that the project is drastically uncompetitive, receiving zero dollars from the most recent round of California TIRCP grants.
 Given high initial cost estimates and ongoing maintenance requirements, the EIR should include a detailed financial analysis of projected operating and maintenance costs over the next 20 years, and compare these fairly to rail alternatives.
 The EIR should include a discussion of funding stability, considering the rejection of this project for statewide transit funding.
 This project should not rely on speculative or uncertain funds for construction or operation.
 Funding viability of the project as proposed is in serious question, indicating proven transit, such as rail, is preferred and would be far more competitive for funding.

+Response to Comment O-2-10

 Refer to Master Response 1 for discussion of the Alternative development process and the discussion of the Alternatives considered but withdrawn from further consideration.
+The commenter states the estimated project cost is likely underestimated.
 The cost estimate has been prepared based on similarly designed projects of a comparable scale.
-The proposed Project would be funded through local, state, and federal funds and grants, as stated in Section 2.3.2.11 (Preliminary Cost Estimate and Funding).
+The Build Alternative would be funded through local, state, and federal funds and grants, as stated in Section 2.2.5, Preliminary Cost Estimate and Funding.
+The alternatives considered and their estimated costs are discussed in greater detail in Appendix C of the EA.

+Comment O-2-11

 6. Environmental Impacts: